tay/mode-sync-test/README.md

 </p>

 ----
-### Welcome! :wave:
+# Welcome!

-Welcome to the alpha version of the Mode Analytics GitHub integration. :octocat: Note that the intention of the alpha is not to create a lasting repository, but to collect feedback to improve the launch experience.
-This version does not represent the final build of the GitHub integration.
-Please consider these repositories **temporary**.
+Welcome to the beta version of the Mode-GitHub integration.
+The purpose of this beta is to gather your input and improve the final version of this feature.
+We will be making improvements as we go, so please note that this version does not represent the final build.

-Please direct all feedback to the #github-alpha-feedback channel in the [Mode Customers](https://modecustomers.slack.com/) slack team.
+Please direct feedback to the #github-early-access channel in the [Mode Customers](https://modecustomers.slack.com/) Slack team or via email to earlyaccess@modeanalytics.com.

+Thanks for participating!

+## Overview

+With this integration, you will be able to connect Mode to a GitHub repo of your choice.
+This will create a two-way sync between Mode and GitHub, where changes made in Mode can be pushed to the GitHub repo, and changes made in GitHub will automatically push to Mode.

+### Mode -> GitHub
+Edit reports in Mode as usual.
+When you are ready to sync changes to GitHub, click Report > Push to GitHub, enter a commit messages to describe the changes and your updates will be pushed to GitHub.

+### GitHub -> Mode
+Any commit to master in your GitHub repo will automatically trigger a sync to Mode.
+You can commit changes directly to master or create a branch in GitHub to work on code without impacting production reports.
+Changes must be committed to master in order to be reflected in Mode.

+Changes to this README won't be synced to any content in Mode, so feel free to edit and update it as needed.

-### Repository Structure
+## Repository Structure

 When initialized, the repository will be structured as shown below:

 ```
 Mode/                          // All Mode orgs get installed into "Mode" directory in the repo